wrachel/wrachel.github.io/testprepweek1.md

 Concept: Recursive sorting

 Correct Answer: 11
-* 11 is correct because
+* 11 is correct because this is essentially calculating the midpoint.
+If there are 2,000 elements stored, the midpoint can be calculated at most 11 times.
-* NEED TO FINISH
+* 2^11 is 2048

 **Question 37:**
 ![img_10.png](img_10.png)